ANESTHESIOLOGY Daily News

 “The latest science tells us that adverse neurocognitive outcomes may be reducible,” said Deborah J. Culley, MD, Chair of Anesthesiology and Critical Care Medicine in the Perelman School of Medicine at the University of Pennsylvania in Philadelphia.
 “The electroencephalographic monitoring indices we use to monitor anesthesia likely need to be changed for elders in order for us to interpret deep anesthesia in elders and whether or not deep anesthesia really is benign.”

-Andrew J. Davidson, MD, MBBS, FANZCA, FAHMS, Professor and Director, Melbourne Children’s Trials Centre, Murdoch Children’s Research Institute, in Parkville, Australia, will discuss “Removing Confusion About Delirium" and Jamie Sleigh, MBChB, FFARCS, FANZCA, FJFICM, MD, Professor of Anesthesiology and Intensive Care at the Waikato Clinical Campus of the University of Auckland, Hamilton, New Zealand, will present on “Pediatric Delirium: Do We Know What We Think We Know?”
+Andrew J. Davidson, MD, MBBS, FANZCA, FAHMS, Professor and Director, Melbourne Children’s Trials Centre, Murdoch Children’s Research Institute, in Parkville, Australia, will discuss “Removing Confusion About Delirium" and Jamie Sleigh, MBChB, FFARCS, FANZCA, FJFICM, MD, Professor of Anesthesiology and Intensive Care at the Waikato Clinical Campus of the University of Auckland, Hamilton, New Zealand, presented on “Pediatric Delirium: Do We Know What We Think We Know?”

 Anesthesiologists recognize postop delirium as a problem that affects a substantial portion of older surgical patients, Dr. Culley said, and that it is associated with both short- and long-term complications and morbidity.
 What is less well-recognized is the reliance on traditional EEG indices of light versus deep anesthesia in older patients.
 EEG models, as currently used, were generated for healthy individuals in the range of 40 to 50 years of age, then extrapolated to older individuals.